anhaidgroup/active_matcher/doc/installation-guides/install-linux-single-machine.md

 ### **Step 3: Python Installation**

-This section deals with installing Python 3.12, creating a virtual environment, and then installing two Python packages (setuptools and build).
+This section deals with installing Python 3.12, creating a virtual environment, installing two Python packages (setuptools and build).
 Other versions of Python, other environments, or incorrect installations of the setuptools and build packages can cause issues with ActiveMatcher installation.

 If you suspect that you may have Python downloaded on your machine already, open up your terminal.
 Then, run the command: